 FLASH FOR FREEDOM (1971) – Time period: 1848-1849 Definitely not for the squeamish, Flash for Freedom finds the ruthless and amoral Harry extortionately shanghaied aboard a slave ship owned by his hated father in law.
 While forced to serve on board Harry befriends an undercover Royal Navy Officer assigned to infiltrate and bring down the slaving operation.
 But first Flashman must survive the horrors of Dahomey Africa, ship to ship clashes with the American Navy and reluctant service in the Underground Railroad.
 CLICK HERE

+MY REVIEWS OF THE ELEVENTH AND TWELFTH PLACE NOVELS ARE YET TO COME.
 FOR MY TOP FIVE FLASHMAN NOVELS CLICK HERE